max-ieremenko/SqlDatabase/Examples/MigrationStepsFolder/Modularity/README.md

 -whatIf option <a name="whatIf"></a>
 ===
-Use SqlDatabase -whatIf to list all steps with resolved dependencies and test upgrade sequence.
+Use SqlDatabase -whatIf to list all steps with resolved dependencies and to test upgrade sequence.

 [Back to ToC](#table-of-contents)